PunithaAnandan/SplitWise/ApplicationFlow.md

 1. viewExpense jsp displays the reports(when user select view expense from menu).

 ### View Expense
+1. User chooses View Expense on the menu (available on all pages).
 1. Page sends a request to view Expense servlet along with criteria (Month or Year).
 1. Servlet uses the Expense dao to select expenses according to criteria.